In your workflow there may be times when you want to clone a duplicate of a site to a new URL, for example:

 Click through to the Clone tab in the site customizer.
 Here you will find the Migrate/Clone tools:

-Here we’ll make use of the second of the two options.
+Here we’ll make use of the second option.

 Please remember do not enter the URL with the www host included.